gbif/hp-gb32/travel-accommodation.md

 ### COVID-19
 All meeting attendees are requested to check the [travellers Covid information page](https://www.info-coronavirus.be/en/travels/) for the latest information.

 **Important: You are not allowed to travel when in quarantine or isolation.
-If you are in quarantine or isolation abroad, you must complete the quarantine or isolation before returning to Belgium.
+If you are in quarantine or isolation abroad, you must complete the quarantine or isolation before entering Belgium.
 Only in exceptional cases and in consultation with the health authorities can this rule be deviated from.**

 ## Arriving in Bruxelles